Fourth of July learning: Kick it up a notch, stimulate dialogue, offer history, make it fun

 I'M AS PATRIOTIC as the next guy or gal, but with the political tensions, shootings, riots, demonstrations and general unrest in our imperfect but glorious country, I'm up for something new this Fourth of July week.

 Talking with young people this summer, I realized how little they know about American history, the crafting of the Declaration of Independence, the background of the founding of the United States.
-They're ready to jump in to the "No Kings" protests, as I did years ago to protest the war in Vietnam.
-But what do they really know?
-Let's get some dialogue going.
-Let's learn something.
+They'll jump into the "No Kings" demonstrations, as I did years ago to protest the war in Vietnam.
+But what do they really know about our history?

 It can be a refresher course for adults, too.

-First, have everyone agree to put down devices for a few hours to explore a new outdoor activity with conversation and dialogue, a history lesson in disguise.
+First (and this is bold!) have everyone agree to put down devices for a few hours to explore a new outdoor activity with conversation and dialogue, a history lesson in disguise.
 Why not combine the usual barbecue with a hike, biking, boating or raft outing, or a camping day or two, to get away from technology?
 During a quiet moment or stop for a meal or snacks, have a few questions jotted down and get conversation going on the country's founding.

 No dissertations, just highlights and questions to promote thought and dialogue: